 The Booster Club is composed of concerned LCS parents.
 They provide tremendous financial support to the school.
 Their first priority is to support academic endeavors followed by athletics, facility, then building maintenance.
 There are two primary fundraisers each year in which parents are encouraged to participate.
+The

-The Booster Club also runs the concession stand and door at all athletic events.
-These funds pay for the officials.
-The Boosters help keep tuition charges lower.
+Boosters help keep tuition charges lower.
 It is also the primary organization where parents may be involved in improving the education of their children.
 We encourage your participation in the Lifegate Booster Club.